 Babywearing is a great practice for keeping your baby happy and building a stronger bond.
 Carriers allow you to keep your baby close and content while leaving your hands free to perform other tasks.
-The ability to hold and bond with baby while still getting things done almost makes a great baby carrier a must-have piece of baby gear.
+The ability to hold and bond with your baby while getting things done can make a top-ranked baby carrier a must-have piece of baby gear.

 Types of Baby Carriers

 Although babywearing has been around for centuries, today's technology and techniques present more choices than ever before.
-Today's carriers are evolved modern-takes on the historic wraps, papooses, backpacks, and slings used in the past.
-There are five basic types of carriers: wrap, sling, mei-tai, soft-structured carrier, and frame backpacks.
+Today's carriers are evolved modern takes on the historic wraps, papooses, backpacks, and slings used in the past.
+There are five basic types of baby carriers: wrap, sling, mei-tai, soft-structured carrier, and framed hiking backpacks.
 Below is a brief description of each.

 - Sling — A sling is a single piece of fabric that goes over one shoulder and forms a pouch to hold your baby in front of you or on your hip.
 Slings usually adjust by pulling the loose end of the fabric through rings near your shoulder.